 "I practiced English with BBC language tapes,"he explained quietly.
 Just hearing him talk was baffling.

 "….Bat."
 There was a beat of silence.

 "That's incredible.
-You speak so eloquently, I never would have guessed.
+I never would have thought that was possible.
 You must be incredibly smart and well-adaptive."
 In any other situation, he would have shrugged modestly.
 But he didn't move, more annoyed than pleased.
 Why did he feel so annoyed that she looked so surprised?
 Wasn't that the point of learning to be human in the first place?
 To surprise everyone with his charm and wit?